 In the winter of 1973, Eric did an ascent of the Grand Teton in Wyoming with Tom Boyce of Grand Junction, Colorado.
 The following spring, Eric and Dave joined Tom in Grand Junction where they rented a 100 year old stone building near downtown and opened a rental and retail shop under the name of Marmot Mountain Works.
 They taught cross-country skiing in the winter to get by.
 Thus, in the spring of 1974, Marmot the company was born.

-In 1976, another meeting would change the future of Marmot when Eric met Joe Tanner of W.L.
+In 1976, another meeting would change the future of Marmot outdoor clothing and camping gear when Eric met Joe Tanner of W.L.
 Gore & Associates.
 Eric was one of the first in the U.S. to see a new concept in outdoor performance fabrication called Gore-Tex.
 He was intrigued, and within a couple weeks had sewn prototype sleeping bags using the new Gore-Tex fabric for field testing.
 He and Dave proceeded to spend seven nights in a commercial frozen meat locker comparing bags with and without the Gore-Tex fabric as well as testing the bags under fire sprinklers.
 They liked what they saw and immediately changed everything in the line to Gore-Tex fabrications.
 Today, Marmot is the oldest customer of W.L.
 Gore in the world outdoor market.